Green Halloween: How to Host a Halloween Costume Swap

 If you can’t do a costume swap in person, trade in your old costume and look for a traded one at Swap.com’s Halloween section.

-Find more Halloween fun here:
+Find more eco-friendly and healthier Halloween inspiration here:

 40+ Healthy Halloween Treats for Trick or Treaters